5 min read

 (I don’t say that to brag; I say it because it still blows my mind sometimes that people trusted me to help tell the next chapter of their lives.)

-Somewhere between tightening cover letters at midnight and teaching brilliant people how to stop minimizing their own success, I built something better than a business.
+Somewhere between tweaking cover letters and LinkedIn profiles at midnight and teaching brilliant people how to stop minimizing their own success, I built something better than a business.

 I built a life.